joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 ### Setup Azure Virtual Machine Start/Stop

-Now that we have a working WebJEA install, it's time to set up the Azure VM Start/Stop script we will use for this demo.
+Now that we have a working WebJEA install, it's time to set up the Azure VM Start/Stop script for this demo.

 On the WebJEA server, we need to install the Azure PowerShell modules, run the following in Powershell as Administrator: